-April 1939 Television is Introduced at the New York Worlds Fair By RCA and NBC
+Introduced Television at the 1939 New York Worlds Fair for RCA and NBC

 Some 45,000,000 people attended the New York Worlds Fair, but few photographs seem to have been taken of the RCA Television Exhibit.
 Cameras may not have been allowed as television was still experimental.
 The entry level television receiver was $600, which was about the price of a new car.
 Due to the low number of television receiving sets available it is estimated than only several hundred viewers were able to watch the opening ceremonies and visitors being televised.